-Activity: Some progress has been made in increasing the number of performance measures and all but one system owner has developed at least one performance measure since 2019
+Activity: Some progress has been made in increasing the number of performance measures and all data system owners have committed to develop at least one performance measure in the next year.

-Goal 3: To provide for the comprehensive collection, maintenance, and dissemination of Tennessee traffic safety related data in order to set the direction for traffic safety improvement measures.
+Goal 3: To provide for the comprehensive collection, maintenance and dissemination of Tennessee traffic safety related data in order to set the direction for traffic safety improvement measures.